MarkRosemaker/openapi/README.md

 Whether you're looking to clean up existing API documentation or integrate API design into your development pipeline, this package is built to streamline your workflow.

+**This package is currently being utilized to format OpenAPI specifications in the [go-api-libs](https://github.com/go-api-libs) project.**

 ## Introduction

 The primary goals of this package are: